nayeemmz/cmsc426Spring2021/project4.md

 <a name='sub'></a>
 ## Submission Guidelines
 You are required to submit the following files:
  * cnn.ipynb for the step by step approach to classify the SINGS data.
 It should contain your code filled along with the backpropagation algorithm that is provided to you.
+(40 points)
  * mnist_cnn.ipynb for the Tensorflow framework approach to classify MNIST data classification.
+(40 points)
  * report.pdf should contain a detailed description of the learnings from this project, difficulties you faced and the factors that impact classification accuracy of the test dataset.
 You should include a list of the parameters that you think need to be fine tuned.
+(20 points)